-The occurrence of a geohazard — for example, a landslide, groundwater flooding or the development of a sinkhole — can have a range of consequences and implications.
-These events often require the attention of a range of services to deal with them effectively and mitigate the development of further issues.
-By providing repurposed datasets on a hazard-by-hazard basis, these new products will enable more effective and cross-collaborative emergency response planning where geohazard events are involved.
+Geohazards including landslides, groundwater flooding or the development of sinkholes, can have a range of consequences and implications.
+In an emergency, these events require the attention of a range of services to deal with them effectively and mitigate the development of further issues.

-As part of the Civil Contingencies Act of 2004, which established a framework for local to national emergency planning and response, a number of national local resilience forums (LRFs) were set up as a requirement.
+As part of the Civil Contingencies Act of 2004, which established a framework for local to national emergency planning and response, a number of national LRFs were set up as a requirement.
 These LRFs bring together Category 1 and 2 responders in different areas and enable different service providers to collaborate, share data and collectively plan for a range of emergency scenarios.

 Mapping for Emergencies (MfE) has also been developed to assist with this, allowing various organisations, including the Ordnance Survey and the BGS, to share their data to assist in times of need.